 Tips for Using Creately on Mac

-Click on any person or connection to add extra information—like medical history, emotional dynamics, or life events.
-This helps turn your genogram into a rich, informative tool instead of just a visual layout.
+Use person properties and notes to capture details like medical history, emotional dynamics, or life events.
+This helps turn your genogram into a working reference instead of just a static diagram.